Bill Hosokawa: Career as a writer

 Hosokawa's books and writings were deeply influenced by his experience as a Japanese American in the internment camps during World War II.
 His first major work, Nisei: The Quiet Americans, which explored this experience, became a national bestseller when it was published in 1969.
+Despite its commercial success, Nisei had an ambivalent reception.
+It was praised for reflecting the Japanese American community's spirit while also criticised for minimising the suffering of Japanese Americans during the war and perpetuated the model minority myth.

-He also focused some of his writings on his love of newspapers.
-His 1976 book, Thunder in the Rockies, chronicled the history of the Denver Post.
-His last book, Colorado's Japanese Americans: From 1886 to the Present, was published in 2005 when he was 90 years old.
+Hosokawa's writing also focused on his love of newspapers.
+His 1976 book, Thunder in the Rockies, chronicled the history of the Denver Post and Hoyt's leadership.
+His last book, Colorado's Japanese Americans: From 1886 to the Present, was published in 2005 when he was 90 years old and recorded the history of cities such as Denver in the context of Japanese resettlement after the war.

 Some of his writings were inscribed onto the National Japanese American Memorial in Washington D.C. when the monument was dedicated in 2000.